Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Blind Annotation Protocol

+The last step is to determine the \textit{end conditions}.
 If $P_A$ and $P_B$ agree on the result, the result will be stored.
 Otherwise, this pair will be picked out for the next round.
 In the next round, $P_A$ and $P_B$ require to refine their questions and evaluate with the encrypted record data from another party again.
 After $t$ rounds, the pairs with no agreement will be discarded.

 \textbf{Privacy:} From $P_A$'s perspective, throughout the protocol, $P_A$ has no access to $P_B$'s record content $r_j$ in plaintext but evaluates questions over ciphertext $\enc{r_j}$.
 The question functions $Q_i$ are evaluated on $P_A$'s side so $P_B$ does not know anything about the features tested in $Q_i$ by $P_A$.
 The same situation applies to $P_B$. $P_C$, which has the secret key $sk$, decrypts the final results which contain no record content in plaintext from either $P_A$ or $P_B$.
-None of the parties is able to apply ciphertext collision attack because homomorphic encryption is semantically secure (Section~\ref{sec:record-encryption}).
+None of the parties is able to apply ciphertext collision attack because homomorphic encryption is semantically secure (\Cref{sec:record-encryption}).

 In the following subsections, we walk through the protocol details and dissect each essential component.
-We also formally prove the security of the protocol in Section~\ref{sec:security}.
+We also provide the protocol security analysis in \Cref{sec:security}.
+Note that parties operate independently throughout the process as long as the interactions follow the timeline in the \Cref{fig:timing}.
+Although Secure Multi-Party Computation (MPC) is a potential option for implementing the blind annotation protocol, \emph{HE is preferred in practice due to its ability to support offline evaluation}.
+This is especially important because each party may perform annotation at different times, with varying time costs, and HE does not require all parties to remain online concurrently.